linsalrob/ComputationalGenomicsManual/Snakemake/README.md

 ### The dataset

-You can use any dataset you like for this step, but for the example, we'll use the CF data](../Datasets/CF)
+You can use any dataset you like for this step, but for the example, we'll use the [CF data](../Datasets/CF)

 ## Writing the snakefile